RevPhil/piWire/README.md

 piWire is a simple header file which provides a basic emulation of the Arduino 'Wire' library for the Raspberry Pi.

+###The I2C interface MUST be enabled on the Raspberry Pi

 The maximum Transmission length is 64 Bytes, only 32 Bytes can be handled by Arduino 'Wire' Slave devices.

 The default object is 'Wire'.